petedermott/django-heroku-mezzanine-bare-bones/readme.md

 ## Requirements
 * A Heroku account
 * An AWS S3 bucket for hosting media content
-* A SparkPost account for sending email (optional)

 ## Features
 * Django 1.10.7
 * Mezzanine 4.2.3
-* Grunt for compiling SASS and Javascript
+* Gulp for compiling SASS and Javascript

 ## Setup
 1. Create local database